MWiechmann/ai_story_scale/study1_scale_construction/README.md

 ### Participants
 For this study, 398 participants were recruited from two sources: I gathered participants from the community of users of AI storytelling apps as well as from panels for academic research.

-* Community: Recruited from community forums of users of AI storytelling apps.
+* Community: Recruited from community platforms of users of AI storytelling apps.
 Recruitment was carried out on the [NovelAI Discord](https://discord.com/invite/novelai), [NovelAI Reddit](https://discord.com/invite/novelai) and the [AI Multiverse Discord](https://discord.com/invite/puRyrw869h).
 (165 participants)
 * Panels: Recruited from panels for academic research ([SurveySwap.io](https://surveyswap.io/) and [SurveyCircle.com](https://www.surveycircle.com/)).
 (233 participants)

 The survey for participant panels did contain two additional quality-control items to sort out respondents with low data quality.
 This led to excluding 72 participants.
 Furthermore, three participants did not provide answers for all items and were also excluded.
 This left 323 participants for the analysis (162 from the community sample, 161 from the panels sample).